-- Scheduling back-to-back meetings, where possible
+- Scheduling back-to-back virtual meetings, where possible

 Particularly if new team members are less accustomed to remote work, it’s wise to give them breaks and buffer time.
-If they’re forced to attend various video calls throughout their onboarding process, with little to no time in between, they’ll grow mentally exhausted.
+If they’re forced to attend various video calls throughout their onboarding experience , with little to no time in between, they’ll grow mentally exhausted.
 This reduces the likelihood they’ll retain this information from meeting to meeting.

 As you get to know your new hires better, you can better accommodate their strongest behavioral needs.
 (For example, consider scheduling extra coffee breaks for more extraverted team members.
 Meanwhile, for more introspective hires, you could provide added heads-down time.)
 But in the early stages, it’s best to keep things simple yet varied.

 Everyone’s onboarding will vary based on their role and company, but every new virtual employee needs a checklist.
 Without in-person monitoring, it’s one of the simplest and most objective ways for managers to keep track of their progress.

 Whether you use an Asana board or a simple Google Sheet, make sure you provide new hires with a trackable workspace.
 This isn’t about micromanaging or overformalizing the process; it’s a measure of shared accountability.
 Whether it’s created by human resources or a direct manager, the checklist shouldn’t read as a list of “you dos” so much as collective to-dos.

 When creating this checklist, try to alternate between proactive and reactive tasks.
 For example, here are some potential items for the first day:

 - Walk through the marketing calendar with (manager’s name).

 - Schedule two meetings for next week with new team members.